duduita/leetcode/algorithms2/questions.md

 **Find First and Last Position of Element in Sorted Array**
 - check if l was found

+**Remove Duplicates from Sorted List II**
+- sentinel node -> to remove the entire list
+- predecessor node -> to remove a sublist
+- head node -> to scroll trought the list
+- when we need to do somethings besides 'while', we can use if and while inside
+- as we need to walk everytime with the head, put head->next after the loop

 **Review**
 - backspaceCompare
 - 3sum (faster solution)